- How is bile duct cancer treated?

-Perihilar bile duct cancer: These cancers begin where the branches of the bile duct first exit the liver.
+Perihilar bile duct cancer: These cancers begin where the branches of the bile duct first leave the liver.
 Surgery for these cancers requires great skill, as the operation is quite extensive.
-Usually part of the liver must be removed, along with the bile duct, gallbladder, nearby lymph nodes, and sometimes part of the pancreas and small intestine.
-Then the surgeon must connect the remaining ducts to the small intestine.
-This is not an easy operation for the patient, and about 8% die from complications of this surgery.
+Usually part of the liver is removed, along with the bile duct, gallbladder, nearby lymph nodes, and sometimes part of the pancreas and small intestine.
+Then the surgeon connects the remaining ducts to the small intestine.
+This is not an easy operation for the patient, and about 8% die from surgical complications.

 Distal bile duct cancer: These cancers are further down the bile duct near the pancreas and small intestine.
 Along with the bile duct and nearby lymph nodes, in most cases the surgeon must remove part of the pancreas and small intestine.
-Just like the other operations, this is a complex procedure that requires an experienced surgical team.
+This operation is called a Whipple procedure and like the other operations, this is a complex procedure that requires an experienced surgical team.

-Possible risks and side effects: The risks and side effects of surgery depend in large part on the extent of the operation and a person's general health before the surgery.
+Possible risks and side effects: The risks and side effects of surgery depend in large part on the extent of the operation and a person's general health.
 All surgery carries some risk, including the possibility of bleeding, infections, complications from anesthesia, pneumonia, and even death in rare cases.

 People will have some pain from the incision for some time after the operation, but this can usually be controlled with medicines.

 Surgery for bile duct cancer is a major operation that might mean removing parts of several organs.
-This can have a significant effect on a person's recovery and health after the surgery.
+This can significantly affect a person's recovery and health after the surgery.
 Because most of the organs are involved in digestion, eating and nutrition problems are often long-term side effects of surgery for this cancer.

 Surgery for unresectable cancers